 The details of the candidate’s unique experience should be set out in such a way that it rationalises why the candidate is chosen for the position and should explain why the candidate is more suitable for the position than a local who has the relevant degree qualifications.

-Ideally, the candidate’s curriculum vitae (“CV”) should also reflect his or her experience in similar position(s).
-Particularly for infant industries in Singapore where there are insufficient locals with the relevant experience, expertise and knowledge, the company can also justify how the candidate could potentially share his or her experience with the company’s local employees.
+Ideally, the candidate’s curriculum vitae (“CV”) should also reflect his or her experience in a similar position(s).
+Particularly for infant industries in Singapore, where there are insufficient locals with the relevant experience, expertise and knowledge, the company can also justify how the candidate could potentially share his or her experience with the company’s local employees.

 Educational Qualifications